GDPR Compliance Overview

 - Data Processing Agreement

-- Our Data Processing Agreement has been updated to reflect EU model clauses.
+- Our Data Processing Agreement (DPA) has been updated to reflect EU model clauses.
 Customers may access the updated agreement here.

 As a Data Controller